GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-verify-your-identity._en.md

 1. Your State-Issued ID.
 You can upload a photo of your ID by phone or by computer.
 [Don’t have a state issued ID?](/help/verify-your-identity/accepted-state-issued-identification/)
 1. Social Security number
 1. Your phone number
-    * If we can't verify your phone number, you can [Verify by mail](/help/verify-your-identity/verify-your-address-by-mail/) instead which takes 5 to 10 days.
+    * If we can't verify your phone number, you can [Verify by mail](/help/verify-your-identity/verify-your-address-by-mail/) instead.
+This takes 5 to 10 days.

 If you are missing any of this information, please contact the government agency you are trying to access.